Audi A5 Cabriolet review

 The A5 Cabriolet has been set up to be slightly softer than the Coupe to mask body shake over rough roads – a common problem in convertibles that are less rigid due to the loss of the metal roof.
 It’s worked to an extent, although on rutted or broken surfaces you can still hear the tell-tale side window rattles and see the rear-view mirror shake.
 On the worst roads, you can feel it through the controls, too.
 It’s no worse than rivals, but the coupe is still the choice for keener drivers as a result.

+The 40 TDI is quick in third, fourth and fifth-gear, but extremely tall sixth and seventh ratios mean the car can feel sluggish from 50-70mph.
 In the real world this means the car is turning 1,500rpm at 70mph and it struggles to settle on a gear when cruising, because the gearbox often kicks down at the slightest touch of the throttle.
 Still, at least the gearchanges are swift and slick, while the TDI is smooth.

 MPG, CO2 and Running Costs